2022–23 FC Basel season

-The 2022–23 season is FC Basel's 129th season in their existence and the club's 28th consecutive season in the top flight of Swiss football since their promotion in the 1993–94 season.
-The 2022–23 Swiss Super League season starts on the weekend 16 to 17 July 2022 and will end on 29 May 2023.
-In addition to the Swiss Super League, Basel also participate in this season's edition of the Swiss Cup, starting in the third round.
-Basel also qualified for the 2nd edition of the UEFA Europa Conference League, beginning play in the second qualifying round.
+The 2022–23 season was FC Basel's 129th season in their existence and the club's 28th consecutive season in the top flight of Swiss football since their promotion in the 1993–94 season.

+The 2022–23 Swiss Super League season started on 16th July 2022 and ended on 29 May 2023.
+In addition to the Swiss Super League, Basel also participated in this season's edition of the Swiss Cup, reaching the semi-finals.
+Basel also qualified for the second edition of the UEFA Europa Conference League, beginning play in the second qualifying round and qualifying for the group stage, which they advanced from, eventually reaching the semi-finals of the competition before being knocked out 4–3 on aggregate by Fiorentina.

 Club

 FC Basel Holding AG

 The FC Basel Holding AG owns 75% of FC Basel 1893 AG and the other 25% is owned by the club FC Basel 1893 members.
 The club FC Basel 1893 functions as a base club independent of the holding company and the AG.
 FC Basel 1893 AG is responsible for the operational business of the club, e.g. the 1st team, a large part of the youth department and the back office are affiliated there.
 All decisions that affect the club FC Basel 1893 are made within the AG.

-On 20 June 2022 the AGM of the FC Basel Holding AG and the FC Basel 1893 AG were held and the both boards were confirmed.
+On 20 June 2022 the AGM of the FC Basel Holding AG and the FC Basel 1893 AG were held and both the boards were confirmed.
 The Holding AG with following members: David Degen (president), Dan Holzmann, Ursula Rey-Krayer and Andreas Rey (vice-president).
 FC Basel 1893 AG with following members: David Degen (president), Carol Etter (delegate of the club FC Basel), Dan Holzmann, Ursula Rey-Krayer and Andreas Rey (vice-president).